 Generating a Log Bundle

 You can collect the diagnostic information for VMware vCenter Server by collecting vSphere log files into a single location.
-Complete the following steps to generate the vSphere Web Client log bundles from a vCenter Server:

-1. Log in to the Windows server where the VMware vCenter Server is installed.
+Step 1 Log in to the Windows server where the VMware vCenter Server is installed.

-2. Click Start > All Programs > VMware > Generate vSphere Web Client Log Bundle.
+Step 2 Choose Start > All Programs > VMware > Generate vSphere Web Client Log Bundle.

 You can use this step to generate the vSphere Web Client log bundles even when you are not able to connect to the vCenter Server using the vSphere Client.
 The log bundle is generated as a.zip file.
-See VMware documentation Collect vSphere Log Files for more information on collecting the log files.
+See VMware documentation Collect vSphere Log Files for more information about collecting the log files.

 Note Currently the login to the vCenter Plug-in is available through the administrator account only.